Scholarships - 2021

 Two letters of recommendation from those listed as references in the application: (1) one from high school, and (1) one from a community service organization

-Information on proposed post-secondary course of study (major) and associated costs (tuition/room/board for one university the applicant is applying for)
+Information on the proposed post-secondary course of study (major) and associated costs (tuition/room/board for one university the applicant is applying for)

 - A high school senior